AusSRC/db_replication/README.md

 python -m unittest tests/bucardo-benchmarking-lighttables.py -vvv
 ```

 ### Fat tables benchmark

+In order to start working with heavy tables benchmark, you need to set up a test table to enable our metrics.
+This new table will be used to store binary (bytea type) data products generated randomly, avoiding to change original Wallaby databases and tables.

+To create this environment, before start the test, please follow the [next tutorial](./docs/bucardo_binary.md).

+Once created the test environment, start the tests

 ```
 cd src
 python -m unittest tests/bucardo-benchmarking-fattables.py -vvv
 ```

 ### Foreign key contrainted tables benchmark